The Complexity of Evaluating nfer: The Inclusive nfer Language

 \section{The Inclusive nfer Language}

 \semantics

-The \nfer language supports two types of rules: inclusive and exclusive.
+The \nfer language supports two types of rules: inclusive rules and exclusive rules.
 This section desribes the \texttt{inclusive-}\nfer formalism, subsequently abbreviated \infer, that supports only inclusive rules. \Infer is sufficiently expressive to obtain an undecidability result and we find that initially omitting exclusive rules simplifies our presentation. \Infer is also a natural subset of \nfer that was first introduced in~\cite{kauffman2016nfer}.
 It supports many use cases, including the \ac{msl} case-study described above.
 The implementation of \nfer written in Scala at \ac{jpl}~\cite{nfer-scala,kauffman2017inferring} also supports only inclusive rules.
-We expand our analysis to include exclusive rules in Section~\ref{sec:exclusive} while Section~\ref{sec:minimality} addresses minimality, an important extension of \nfer semantics.
-Note that, to improve comprehensibility and simplify later proofs, the semantics presented here differs slightly from prior work but these changes do not affect the language capabilities.
+We expand our analysis to include exclusive rules in Section~\ref{sec:exclusive} (without any cycles) and in Section~\ref{sec:extended} (with cycles in inclusive rules).
+Finally, Section~\ref{sec:minimality} addresses minimality, an important extension of \nfer semantics.
+Note that, to improve comprehensibility and simplify later proofs, the semantics presented in this section differs slightly from prior work but these changes do not affect the language capabilities.